New Op Ed The Decline Was a Beginning. Here Is What We Should Do Next. →

 LADAC II, QCS

-Three ways I show up
+How I show up

 Clinical Practice

-Direct counseling with individuals and families navigating substance use disorder — grounded in evidence-based care and the belief that every person deserves a path forward.
+Direct counseling with individuals and families navigating substance use disorder, grounded in evidence-based care and the belief that every person deserves a path forward.

 Writing & Education